awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 ## Disabling KASLR on an Instance \(Ubuntu only\)<a name="hibernation-disable-kaslr"></a>

-To run hibernation on a newly launched instance with Ubuntu 18\.04 LTS \- Bionic, released with serial 20190722\.1 or later, we recommend disabling KASLR \(Kernel Address Space Layout Randomization\)\.
-On Ubuntu 18\.04 LTS, KASLR is enabled by default\.
+To run hibernation on a newly launched instance with Ubuntu 16\.04 LTS \- Xenial or Ubuntu 18\.04 LTS \- Bionic released with serial 20190722\.1 or later, we recommend disabling KASLR \(Kernel Address Space Layout Randomization\)\.
+On Ubuntu 16\.04 LTS or Ubuntu 18\.04 LTS, KASLR is enabled by default\.
 KASLR is a standard Linux kernel security feature that helps to mitigate exposure to and ramifications of yet\-undiscovered memory access vulnerabilities by randomizing the base address value of the kernel\.
 With KASLR enabled, there is a possibility that the instance might not resume after it has been hibernated\.

 To learn more about KASLR, see [Ubuntu Features](https://wiki.ubuntu.com/Security/Features)\.